 Power to Spare

-A supercharged version of the XK's 4.2-liter V-8 shaves 1 second off the XKR's 0 - 60 mph times: The coupe does it in 4.9 seconds and the convertible is close behind at 5.0 seconds, according to Jaguar.
+A supercharged version of the XK's 4.2-liter V-8 shaves 1 second off the XKR's 0-60 mph times: The coupe does it in 4.9 seconds and the convertible is close behind at 5.0 seconds, according to Jaguar.
 Unlike a turbo, the supercharger provides its boost at lower engine speeds, so the character of the regular XK's drivetrain is preserved; it has loads of gusto right off the line.
-This version is simply stronger.
 Thanks to its six speeds, the automatic transmission assures good passing power at highway speeds, too.
-The EPA gas-mileage estimates are, shockingly, the same as the XK model's.
-(It surprised Jaguar, too.)
-Early fuel-economy estimates can be unreliable, but even if they're adjusted downward, this is bound to be a very efficient car compared to its competitors, many of which are subject to a gas-guzzler tax.
-The XKR is not.
+The early EPA gas-mileage estimates were overly optimistic, with the same numbers given for the XK and XKR.
+The XKR is thirstier by 1 to 2 mpg.
+It still skates by without a gas-guzzler tax, though.

 |XK Series Engines|